What is endangered and what is not?

 A Tribute To Flowers

-A new coffee table picture book, worldwide available with teNeues Publishing House, Berlin, London, New York and Paris.
-From my exclusive collection of many hundred images, 78 have carefully been selected, exclusively designed and finally printed in premium quality for your enjoyment.
+A coffee table picture book published in English, German, French and Chinese (2020), worldwide available with teNeues Publishing House established in Berlin, London, New York and Paris.
+From my collection of many hundred images, 78 have exclusively been selected, carefully designed and finally printed in premium quality for your enjoyment.